Chapter 20. Hearing Aid Specialists Regulations

 4. The applicant has provided one of the following as verification of completion of training and experience as described in subdivision 3 of this subsection:

 a.
-A statement on a form provided by the board signed by the licensed sponsor certifying that the requirements have been met; or
+A statement on a form provided by the board signed by the licensed sponsor certifying that the requirements have been met and that the applicant has completed at least six months of experience under the temporary permit;

 b.
-A certified true copy of a transcript of courses completed at an accredited college or university, or other notarized documentation of completion of the required experience and training.
+A certified true copy of a transcript of courses completed at an accredited college or university, or other notarized documentation of completion of the required experience and training; or

 6. The applicant is in good standing as a licensed hearing aid specialist in every jurisdiction where licensed.
-The applicant must disclose if he has had a license as a hearing aid specialist that was suspended, revoked, or surrendered in connection with a disciplinary action or that has been the subject of discipline in any jurisdiction prior to applying for licensure in Virginia.
+The applicant must disclose if the applicant has had a license as a hearing aid specialist that was suspended, revoked, or surrendered in connection with a disciplinary action or that has been the subject of discipline in any jurisdiction prior to applying for licensure in Virginia.
 At the time of application for licensure, the applicant must also disclose any disciplinary action taken in another jurisdiction in connection with the applicant's practice as a hearing aid specialist.
-The applicant must also disclose whether he has been previously licensed in Virginia as a hearing aid specialist.

-7. The applicant has disclosed his physical address.
-A post office box is not acceptable.
+7. The applicant has disclosed the applicant's physical address and email address.
+A post office box may be provided as a secondary address.

 8. The nonresident applicant for a license has filed and maintained with the department an irrevocable consent for the department to serve as service agent for all actions filed in any court in Virginia.